duddex/duddex-vcv/README.md

 - Modulate the tropical VCAs with slow LFOs for animated spectral movement.
 - Set multipliers to odd integers only (1, 3, 5, 7, 9) for a hollow, clarinet-like quality.
 - Use subharmonic multipliers (< 1) combined with the fundamental for bass-heavy tones.

+#### Giorgio Sancristoforo's Software

+For a deeper understanding of Tropical Additive Synthesis, watch this video: [Tropical Additive Synthesis on YouTube](https://www.youtube.com/watch?v=Va_NSRGceow).

+If you find Tropical Additive Synthesis intriguing, take a closer look at [Giorgio Sancristoforo's website](https://www.giorgiosancristoforo.net/).
+Giorgio is an artist, sound designer, and software developer who creates unique standalone synthesizer applications for experimental music.

+His latest creation, **Homework**, is an experimental modular workstation built around a four-track cassette recorder with granular, reverb, echo, and saturation effects.
+It includes two modular synthesizers: **The Eye of Horus**, a west coast-style synth featuring two Tropical Additive Synthesis Oscillators, a Hybrid Putney Filter, and a double sequencer; and **Sonda**, a drone synthesizer inspired by Eliane Radigue with five multi-waveform oscillators and multi-mode filters.
+The whole system is interconnected through patch points on the recorder panel, creating a self-contained experimental echo-system with warm vintage sound.

 ### Blinkenlights